c4arl0s/HandlingUserInput/README.md

 ![Screen Recording 2024-02-11 at 3 33 46 p m 2024-02-11 3_35_42 p m](https://github.com/c4arl0s/HandlingUserInput/assets/24994818/962a8a3a-03e2-40f3-8917-0f12684824ab)

 # 6. [Create a Favorite Button for Each Landmark](https://github.com/c4arl0s/handlinguserinput#handlinguserinput---content)

+The Landmarks app can now switch between a filtered and unfiltered view of the landmarks, but the list of favorite landmarks is still hard coded.
+To allow the user to add and remove favorites, you need to add a favorite button to the landmark detail view.